abhimanyusood/techblog/_posts/2018-8-22-factory-design-patterns.md

 {
 	getCar()
 	{
-		return “car”;
+		return "car";
 	}
 }
 ```

-This is a simple car object that returns a “car” (I’d love to own an actual Lamborghini some day, but for now, I’ll pretend that the string “car” is the car itself)
+This is a simple car object that returns a "car" (I’d love to own an actual Lamborghini some day, but for now, I’ll pretend that the string "car" is the car itself)

-Now suppose, we get an additional requirement - the system will receive an additional input ```php $type ```, and that particular model of car has to be returned.
+Now suppose, we get an additional requirement - the system will receive an additional input `$type`, and that particular model of car has to be returned.